How to Choose Light Fixtures

 Coordination of the lights doesn’t mean they all have to match, instead add some variation in size, shape, and style!

-Mix the overall size to create a curated look: large in the living room, small or medium the kitchen, and small or medium in the dining room.
+• Size – Vary the overall fixture size to create a layered look.
+We recommend a large fixture in the living room, small or medium the kitchen, and small or medium in the dining room.
+That said, when in doubt: bigger is better when it comes to lighting!

 Overall make sure each fixture has the same underlying essence: don’t mix something ultra modern with something ultra traditional, maintain balance when mixing styles and avoid extremes.